Is your estate in order? Five things you should know

-OCCU - 03.02.2017
+OCCU - 01.17.2025

 Make a will?
-There are probably a billion other things you’d rather do—like clean the gunk from a clogged drain or drive across town on game day.
+There are probably a billion other things you’d rather do — like clean the gunk from a clogged drain or drive across town on game day.

+It’s not just you.
+In fact, 67 % of Americans don’t have a will.
 An estate plan protects both your loved ones and your property by allowing you to choose what will happen if anything happens to you.
 It also protects you if you become incapacitated during your life, since you’ll get to choose who will make decisions for you.

 Ready to suck it up and start planning?
 Here are five things you need to know:

-1. It’s not just for wealthy people.
+1. It’s not just for wealthy people

-2. It’s more than just a will.
+2. It’s more than just a will

 For most people, estate planning means deciding who will inherit their property.
 But there’s much more to it than that.
 If you become incapacitated during your lifetime, for example, an estate plan lets you decide ahead of time who will manage your finances and make health care decisions for you.
 It also determines how your children will be cared for.